University of Naples Federico II: Cisco Academy – Digital Transformation Lab

 The Digital Transformation Lab (DTLab) is a laboratory resulting from a collaborative effort between the American company Cisco Systems and the CeSMA (Advanced Metrological and Technological Services Center) of the Federico II University.
-It was inaugurated on January 28, 2018, and is housed within the University Complex of San Giovanni.

-The course is offered free of charge and provides participants with the opportunity to earn the Cisco DevNet Associate certification.
+It was inaugurated on January 28, 2018, and is housed within the University Complex of San Giovanni.The course is offered free of charge and provides participants with the opportunity to earn the Cisco DevNet Associate certification.

 Scuola Superiore Meridionale

-The Scuola Superiore Meridionale (SSM) serves as the university's premier higher education and research institution.
+The Scuola Superiore Meridionale (SSM) serves as the university's superior graduate school and research institution.
 It provides supplementary courses and research doctorates to complement the standard university curriculum conducted at the institution.
 The SSM is tasked with advancing the university system and fostering collaborations with other Italian and international schools and universities.
 Moreover, it is dedicated to scientific research across various disciplines.

 The school was initially established on an experimental basis on November 13, 2019, through the 2019 budget law.
 On April 2, 2022, a decree from the Ministry of University and Research, issued on January 27 of the same year, officially transformed the school into a permanent university high school.

 The SSM is made up of the following 10 doctoral areas: